shtrausslearning/Deep-Learning-Projects/Hummingbird species & gender classification/readme.md

 ### 10 | Model Inference

-- As the pretrained model
+- As the pretrained models quite substantially outperformed the CNN model we defined in Section 7
+- Let's check how well these models perform on unseen test data

 ```python